 Andrew’s work has also featured in a number of film and television projects, where his unique take on sound and composition have worked with the director’s vision for the piece.

-Now studying an MA in Music Composition at Leeds College of Music Andrew is exploring acoustic and electronic sources of sound and the edges of art installation and performance.
+After studying for an MA in Music Composition at Leeds College of Music, Andrew is exploring acoustic and electronic sources of sound and the edges of art installation and performance.

 Recent work includes a commission from Leeds and York councils for Light Night and Illuminating York with his sound sculpture City Chimes, giant wind chimes playable by the general public.
 This piece explores space, sound and the city environment.
 A version of this piece evolves to this day.
 In his spare time (when not surfing) he can be found in his studio writing music and designing sounds for various projects.